Medicine and Health

 Scholars can participate online, or at the Consortium offices in Philadelphia, 431 Chestnut Street, Philadelphia, PA 19106, or at the New York Academy of Medicine, 1216 Fifth Avenue (@ 103rd Street), New York, NY 10029.

 To join this working group, click "Request group membership" at right.
 You will receive instructions for participating online or in person.

-Paul Theerman is Associate Director of the Center for the History of Medicine and Public Health at the New York Academy of Medicine.
-He manages the Center's collections and participates in programming and outreach efforts.
+Paul Theerman is Director of the Center for the History of Medicine and Public Health at the New York Academy of Medicine.

 Nancy Tomes is Distinguished Professor of History at Stony Brook University.
 Her research interests include U.S. social and cultural history and the history of medicine, women, and gender.